 During year 2013, the Company entered into a cross-currency swap related to the Swiss Franc (CHF) 250,000 thousand bond exchanging CHF 250 million with a fixed coupon of 2.125% for EUR 203,915 thousand with a fixed coupon of 3.345%.
-In addition, the agreement, required an exchange of the notional amounts at maturity.
-The hedge is fully effective as the notional amount of the cross-currency swap equals the CHF note and all cash flow dates and interest rates coincide between the CHF note and the cross-currency swap.
+In addition, the agreement required an exchange of the notional amounts at maturity, which took place in 8 February 2019.
+The hedge was fully effective as the notional amount of the cross-currency swap equalled the CHF note and all cash flow dates and interest rates coincided between the CHF note and the cross-currency swap.

-The derivative is recognized in the balance sheet at fair value and is considered a cash flow hedge as it is hedging a particular risk associated with a recognized liability.
-Fair value for the cash-flow hedge derivative is calculated as the present value of the estimate future cash-flows based on observable yield curve.
-The market value obtained by the procedure described above, is adjusted by the counterparty default risk for the evaluation of the derivative that is positive, and by the Company's own credit risk for the valuation of the derivative that is negative.
+The derivative was recognized in the balance sheet at fair value and was considered a cash flow hedge as it was hedging a particular risk associated with a recognized liability.
+Fair value for the cash-flow hedge derivative was calculated as the present value of the estimate future cash-flows based on observable yield curve.
+The market value obtained by the procedure described above, was adjusted by the counterparty default risk for the evaluation of the derivative that was positive, and by the Company's own credit risk for the valuation of the derivative that was negative.

-The derivative will mature in 2019.
-Annually the interest income and interest expense is recognized in the Statement of Income.
+Annually the interest income and interest expense were recognized in the Statement of Income.